Amsterdam Prostitution: Age Limits

 Visiting the Red Light District: Minimum Age

-There is no minimum age to visit the Red Light District.
+There is no minimum age to visit the Red Light Area.
 It is, after all, a residential neighborhood that is home to some 9.000 people.

 You’ll also find a wide variety of businesses — from art galleries to restaurants, and from cafés and coffee houses to supermarkets.
 There even is a daycare center across from the Old Church and right next door to window brothels.